Lagrangian skeleta of very affine complete intersections: Stabilising complete intersections

 To get the desired result, it suffices to stabilise $\widetilde{Z}$ inside $\widetilde{H}_{\tot}$ appropriately.
-That requires extending the standard version of the symplectic neighbourhood form (see, e.g., Theorem 3.4.10 of \cite{mcbook}) from the closed setting to the setting of Liouville domains.
-Following the terminology from \cite{gps1}, recall that a \emph{Liouville inclusion} is a proper\footnote{More precisely, we mean that its natural extension to a map of completions via Liouville flows is a proper map of Liouville manifolds.}, codimension zero embedding $i\colon X \hookrightarrow Y$ such that there exists a compactly supported function $f$ on $X$ such that $i^*\lambda_Y=\lambda_X+df$, and that a Liouville inclusion is \emph{trivial} if $i(X)$ can be smoothly deformed to $Y$ through Liouville inclusions.
+That requires extending the standard version of the symplectic neighbourhood form (see, e.g., \cite[Theorem 3.4.10]{mcbook}) from the closed setting to the setting of Liouville domains.
+Following the terminology from \cite{gps1}, recall that a \emph{Liouville inclusion} is a proper\footnote{More precisely, we mean that its natural extension to a map of completions via Liouville flows is a proper map of Liouville manifolds.}, codimension zero embedding $i\colon X \hookrightarrow Y$ such that there exists a function $f$ on $X$ supported away from the boundary such that $i^*\lambda_Y=\lambda_X+df$, and that a Liouville inclusion is \emph{trivial} if $i(X)$ can be smoothly deformed to $Y$ through Liouville inclusions.
 Since we will be interested in Liouville domains rather than Liouville manifolds, we introduce the following more restrictive notions that impose some extra conditions on what happens at the boundary.